jorgebucaran/hyperapp/README.md

 ### Keys

-Keys helps identify nodes every time we update the DOM.
+Keys help identify nodes every time we update the DOM.
 By setting the <samp>key</samp> property on a virtual node, you declare that the node should correspond to a particular DOM element.
-This allow us to re-order the element into its new position, if the position changed, rather than risk destroying it.
+This allows us to re-order the element into its new position, if the position changed, rather than risk destroying it.

 ```jsx
 import { h } from "hyperapp"